fChristenson/My-life-as-a-programmer/README.md

 ### Popular

+> Things you should know about a remote web developers job

+> Is having a remote web developers job bad for your career?

 > What is the traditional process for developing information systems?

 > Why is the traditional process for developing information systems broken?